patrik1970/angular2-typescript-todo-app/README.md

 - I have follow this tutorial: [http://adrianmejia.com/blog/2016/10/01/Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript](http://adrianmejia.com/blog/2016/10/01/Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript)

 The tutorial was not complete and some functions was not working and some features was not built.
 So I finish the project.
-You can see the result here on GitHub and I have also a live demo on
+You can see the result here on GitHub.

+- I have a live demo on:

 ## Development server